collocations.org

 I wanted to find out how old he was without asking him a direct question.

-Have any of the audience got questions for our speaker?
+Does anyone have any questions for our speaker?

 address, put